 Your monthly bill will be made up of your low monthly base rate + (per-mile rate x miles driven that month) – (prepayment amount ÷ 5) until your sixth bill.
 From there on out your bill will be calculated by taking your base rate, and adding it to your per-mile rate, multiplied by the number of miles driven that month.

-Seems complicated but it’s really not!
 Hopefully, that helped to clear up any questions or confusion that you had about how prepayment works at Metromile.

+Still have questions?
+Visit the Metromile Help Center to find answers to some of the most common questions and answers.
 Now that you fully understand how prepayment works, it is a perfect time to finally get that quote you’ve been thinking about.
 As always, we are truly here to serve you, so please email, call, Tweet, or DM us with your burning questions.
 We’ll get you answers as soon as we can.
 Be safe out there and see you on the roads!